SEACRY-LOVE/seacry-love.github.io/book/chapter01.md

 title: "Customer satisfaction: Why does it bother?"
 ---

 Customer satisfaction is not easy.
 It takes time and energy of the whole organization.
 It also takes grit, determination and discipline.
 A whole picture of organization can be manifested by adapting general guides and management principles.
-These are the key resources for vision, cores of values, objectives, action plans and proceses, culture and management system.
+These are the key resources for vision, cores of values, objectives, action plans and proceses, culture and the management system.

 # Backbone Management Principles